erebe/personal-server/README.md

 All this complexity, the fact that the machines run on a different network, by different operating systems, are in the end abstracted away thanks to wireguard to flatten the network, and kubernetes to centralize the compute.
 I really enjoyed that this setup let me started easily with a single machine, and allowed me to grow without pain and changing anything in the way how I manage the whole.

-### What I would like to improve in term of maintainability ?
+### What I would like to improve in term of extensibility ?

 For now nothing, I quite happy with what I have.
 I never felt the need to have an extensible data layer, maybe it will come one day, but as I don’t have many photos/videos/movies, my data need is quite low at the moment.